nixuebinCode/C-Plus-Plus-Profession/C++/00_C++ Primer/C++ Primer Part3：Tools for Class Authors.md

 #### Base Classes and Deleted Copy Control in the Derived

-* If the default constructor, copy constructor, copy-assignment operator, or destructor in the base class is deleted or **inaccessible**, then the corresponding member in the derived class is defined as deleted, because the compiler can’t use the base-class member to construct, assign, or destroy the base-class part of the object.
+* If the default constructor, copy constructor, copy-assignment operator, or destructor in the base class is deleted or **inaccessible**, then the corresponding member in the derived class is defined as `deleted`, because the compiler can’t use the base-class member to construct, assign, or destroy the base-class part of the object.
 * If the base class has an inaccessible or deleted destructor, then the synthesized default and copy constructors in the derived classes are defined as deleted, because there is no way to destroy the base part of the derived object.

 #### Move Operations and Inheritance